 Alabama doesn't allow an online class for a DUI and no agency approval will be granted to allow a defendant to attend online DUI classes.

-The following states have accepted our online classes.
 Please get court or agency approval prior to registration to ensure acceptability for your specific case:

-Alaska, Arizona, Delaware, Hawaii, Idaho, Illinois, Indiana, Kansas, Louisiana, Maryland, Massachusetts, Michigan, Minnesota, Montana, Nebraska, Nevada, New Mexico, Ohio, Pennsylvania, South Dakota, Tennessee, DC, Wyoming.
+Alaska, Arizona, Delaware, Hawaii, Idaho, Illinois, Indiana, Kansas, Louisiana, Maryland, Massachusetts, Michigan, Minnesota, Montana, Nebraska, Nevada, New Mexico, Ohio, South Dakota, Tennessee, DC, Wyoming.

 Our Guarantee and Disclaimer